 - Colour perception requirements may apply.

-There are strict citizenship and security requirements to gain the required CV security clearance for this trade.
+There are strict citizenship and security requirements to gain the required TSV security clearance for this trade.
 You must be free of any criminal convictions for the previous two years.

 Find out if you’re eligible here.